 Following us on Instagram>>

-Below you can watch a Narrated step-by-step video tutorial:
+Below you can watch a narrated step-by-step video tutorial:

 For the first few steps, don't press down too hard with your pencil.
 Use light, smooth strokes to begin so that it's easy to erase if you make a mistake.